leonjza/frida-boot/course/1-chapter-1/internals.md

 Breakpoint 2 at 0x555e9e1a31f5
 ```

-Thats it!
+That's it!
 We can now continue running the program with `c`, and watch as we hit the new breakpoint.

 ![printf-args](../_media/printf-args.png)